git-emran/DevNotes/Projects/Emran-Resume.typ

 == Projects

 #project(
-  name: "Hyperschedule",
+  name: "Writer",
   // Role is optional
-  role: "Maintainer",
+  role: "Creator",
   // Dates is optional
   dates: dates-helper(start-date: "Nov 2023", end-date: "Present"),
   // URL is also optional
-  url: "hyperschedule.io",
+  url: "www.github.com/git-emran/simple-notes/",
 )
 - Maintain open-source scheduler used by 7000+ users at the Claremont Consortium with TypeScript, React and MongoDB
   - Manage PR reviews, bug fixes, and coordinate with college for releasing scheduling data and over \$1500 of yearly funding